 Statistical Analysis of Electronic Health Records differs from existing introductory statistics books in many ways.
 Exhibit 1.1 lists how this textbook’s emphasis differs from that of other managerial statistics books.
 First, it exclusively focuses on the application of statistics to EHRs.
 All examples in this book come from healthcare.
 They include use of statistics for healthcare marketing, cost accounting, strategic management, personnel selection, pay-for-performance, value-based payment systems, insurance contracting, and clinician benchmarking.
 These examples are given to illustrate the importance of quantitative analysis to management of healthcare.

-Second, the book deemphasizes traditional hypothesis testing and emphasizes statistical process control.
-For healthcare managers, hypothesis testing is of little use; such testing requires use of static populations and context-free tests that simply do not exist in the real world.
+Second, the book de-emphasizes traditional hypothesis testing and emphasizes statistical process control.
+For healthcare managers, hypothesis testing is of little use; such testing requires the use of static populations and context-free tests that simply do not exist in the real world.
 In contrast, healthcare managers have to examine their hypotheses over time and thus need to rely on statistical process control.
 Alternately, they need to test a hypothesis while controlling for other conditions and must therefore rely on multivariate analysis as opposed to univariate hypothesis tests.

 Most existing books focus on hypothesis testing through confidence intervals and standardized normal distributions.
 Statistical Analysis of Electronic Health Records introduces these concepts through statistical process control.
 Confidence intervals are discussed in terms of 95 percent upper and lower control limits in control charts.
 The use of geometric distributions in time-between control charts is discussed.
 This book covers the use of Bernoulli and binomial distributions in creating probability control charts.
 It discusses the use of normal distributions in creating X-bar control charts and provides students with knowledge of hypothesis testing in the context of observational data collected over time.